-Main features of the comparator are:
+The main features of COMP are the following:

 - Input range from 0 V to VDD

 - Single-ended mode

 - Fully flexible hysteresis using a 64-level reference ladder

 - Differential mode

 - · Configurable hysteresis

 - Reference inputs (VREF):

 - VDD

 - External reference from AINO to AIN7 (between 0 V and VDD)

-- Internal references 1.2 V, 1.8 V and 2.4 V
+- Internal references 1.2 V, 1.8 V, and 2.4 V

-- Three speed/power consumption modes: low-power, normal and high-speed
+- Three speed/power consumption modes:

+- Low-power

+- Normal

+- High-speed

 - · Event generation on output changes

 - UP event on VIN- > VIN+

 - DOWN event on VIN- < VIN+

 - CROSS event on VIN+ and VIN- crossing

-- · READY event on core and internal reference (if used) ready
+- READY event on core and internal reference (if used) ready

-Figure 36: Comparator overview
+Figure 38: Comparator overview

 Once enabled (using the ENABLE register), the comparator is started by triggering the START task and stopped by triggering the STOP task.
 The comparator will generate a READY event to indicate when it is ready for use and the output is correct.
-The delay between START and READY is tINT\REF,START if an internal reference is selected, or t COMP,START if an external reference is used.
+The delay between START and READY is t{INT_REF,START} if an internal reference is selected, or t {COMP,START} if an external reference is used.
 When the COMP module is started, events will be generated every time VIN+ crosses VIN-.